TetsumichiUmada/text2emoji/README.md

 ```

 #### Run jupyter notebook
-To start jupyter notebook, you move to the directory with `cd/path_to/text2emoji`, then run
+To start jupyter notebook, you move to the directory with `cd path_to/text2emoji`, then run
 ```
 $ jupyter notebook
 ```